jaskaran1989/Smart-insole-analysis-charts-/README.md

 # Tips

-While developing this project I used Google chrome Developer tools heavily, make sure you also take advantage of those tools when debugiing.
+While developing this project I used Google chrome Developer tools heavily, make sure you also take advantage of those tools when debugging your code.